RimuhRimu/fakedata/README.md

 - **Default**: 10

 ### model
   Which model will generate the data.
-By default it uses llama3-8b-8192
+By default it uses llama3-8b-8192.
+Check the groq [models](https://console.groq.com/docs/models).
 - **Type**: String
 - **Options**:
 ```javascript